 The Cuisinart Deluxe Grind grabbed our testers' attention with its exceptionally tranquil noise levels, the best among the grinders tested.
 Also, it's an overall sweet machine.
 A simple push-button interface gets the job done quickly, making a sweet, smooth, and balanced cup.
-It doesn't deliver the resonant quality of taste that the OXO On Barista Brain does, but it still locked in a great score with a much cleaner and sweeter taste than most of its competitors.
 The Deluxe achieved high scores in every category and topped it off by winning Top Pick for Quietest Grinder.

 Cuisinart Deluxe Grind Review

 Pros: Very quiet, makes a great cup, simple and intuitive controls

 Cons: Pricey, but not for a super-quiet burr model

 The Cuisinart Deluxe does everything well.
 It has a simple, easy-to-use interface that requires no guesswork.
 It makes very little mess, and it produces a darn good cup of coffee.
 The thing that really stood out was that every time we pushed the button to grind, we were surprised at how quiet it was.
 We gave this grinder the Top Pick award for Quietest Grinder and it also does a great job at everything else you could want from a grinder, running a close second to OXO, the Editors' Choice Award winner.